 The Uplift is available in standard and commercial standing desk versions (the latter has even more stability thanks to a crossbar), and those outside the US can order a unit to be shipped.
 However, it will be delivered as ‘palletized freight’, and could be expensive – so the maker suggests purchasing the Uplift frame only and sourcing your own desktop for it locally.

-Vari’s Electric Standing Desk is available in three different widths (48in, 60in and 72in) to suit the needs of your home office and can be set up in minutes using the two included Allen wrenches.
-The desk features two t-style legs that each contain a motor that allow it to be raised to a maximum height of 50.5in (128cm) or lowered to 25in (63.5cm).
+Vari’s Electric Standing Desk (opens in new tab) is available in three different widths (48in, 60in, and 72in) to suit the needs of your home office and can be set up in minutes using the two included Allen wrenches.
+The desk features two t-style legs, each containing a motor that allows it to be raised to a maximum height of 50.5in (128cm) or lowered to 25in (63.5cm).

-In addition to being able to choose from three widths, Vari’s Electric Standing Desk is also available in five different finishes (black, white, dark wood, butcher block and reclaimed wood).
-The desk is able to support up to 200lb (90.7kg) which makes it an ideal choice for power users with multiple monitors and heavier workstation PCs.
+In addition to choosing from three widths, Vari’s Electric Standing Desk is also available in five different finishes (black, white, dark wood, butcher block, and reclaimed wood).
+The desk can support up to 200lb (90.7kg), which makes it an ideal choice for power users with multiple monitors and heavier workstation PCs.

 However, what impressed us most was how much thought Vari put into the assembly process of its desk.
-The desk’s frame comes pre-attached and customers only need to assemble the legs.
-A control panel resides in the middle of the frame and the cords for both motors as well as the keypad at the front of the desk plug into it.
+The desk’s frame comes pre-attached, and customers only need to assemble the legs.
+A control panel resides in the middle of the frame, and the cords for both motors and the keypad at the front of the desk plug into it.
 Vari also sells an optional Cable Management Tray that easily attaches to the back of the desk and has more than enough room to hold a power strip and even a large power adapter for a business monitor.

-The keypad allows you easily and quickly adjust the height of the desk and there are four memory presets for storing your preferred sitting and standing heights.
-The desk is rather quiet when moving between heights and we were even able to lower and raise the desk without spilling a full cup of coffee.
-Vari also offers free shipping in the contiguous US as well as 30-day risk free returns.
+The keypad allows you to easily and quickly adjust the desk's height, and there are four memory presets for storing your preferred sitting and standing heights.
+The desk is relatively quiet when moving between heights, and we could even lower and raise the desk without spilling a full cup of coffee.
+Vari also offers free shipping in the contiguous US and 30-day risk-free returns.

 Read the full review: Vari Electric Standing Desk (opens in new tab)

-Need a lot of desk space for all your stuff, like multiple monitors, or other peripherals?
-Then ApexDesk Elite is a good port of call for another high-quality desk that delivers some serious walnut real-estate (other woods are available, of course!) – and the real bonus is that it’s nicely priced for what you’re getting here.
+Need a lot of desk space for all your stuff, like multiple monitors or other peripherals?
+Then ApexDesk Elite (opens in new tab) is a good port of call for another high-quality desk that delivers some serious desktop real-estate – and the real bonus is that it’s nicely priced for what you’re getting here.

-Furthermore, you can get some pretty smart deals on these desks if you shop around, and if you go the ApexDesk route, you’ll likely get a lot of desk for your money.
+Furthermore, you can get some pretty smart deals on these desks if you shop around, and if you go the ApexDesk route, you’ll likely get a lot of desks for your money.

-The melamine desk surface is both stain-resistant and also impact-resistant, so should be safe from any spillage or other accidents.
-Plus the lifting action is nicely smooth when the desk is being raised using dual motors, and a three-stage-column system ensures stability even at the higher levels that this desk can reach (adjustable feet help achieve this goal as well).
+The melamine desk surface is both stain-resistant and impact-resistant, so it should be safe from spillage or other accidents.
+Plus, the lifting action is nicely smooth when the desk is raised using dual motors, and a three-stage-column system ensures stability even at the higher levels that this desk can reach (adjustable feet help achieve this goal as well).